jrburke/notobo/README.md

 ### Package X doesn't work!

-Then it likely does not work in browserify either.
+There is a good chance it does not work in browserify either.
 Not all npm packages work in the browser, due to behaviors allowed in the Node module system that do not work in a networked file system like the browser.

 If it is something that plugs in to Node's Module._extensions, like transpilers (CoffeeScript for example), then it is guaranteed not to work.
 The solution for front end code is to use [loader plugins](https://github.com/jrburke/requirejs/wiki/Plugins) for transpiled resources.
 They create a clear ownership/dependency chain that works for a network IO environment.